terasakisatoshi/git_try/README.md

 # Hello

+# About this repository

-# This repository is just for me. sandbox of git
+This repository is just for me. sandbox of git

 You can preview .md file by typing Ctrl+Shift+M on your Atom editor.